Hello-Ship-Code/Animated_Chess/CONTRIBUTING.md

 Before submitting a **Pull Request**, you should

-1. Check your code safety with Linter and TypeScript, and make sure your code can build successfully.
+1. Ensure your code is safe and aligns with the **codebase technologies** of the project, and verify that it builds successfully.